PrivacyGuard Identity Theft Protection

 Now, some other identity theft protection services offer some alternative forms of payment, everything from Paypal to cryptocurrency.
 We are a bit disappointed that PrivacyGuard sticks to the major credit cards, as that required us to share our bank account information with them directly.
 However, at least PrivacyGuard encrypts the information with SSL,1 a Secure Socket Layer often used by online retailers.

 Is There A Free Trial?

 Want to try out PrivacyGuard for free?
 Keep dreaming.
 Currently, PrivacyGuard doesn’t offer a free trial.
-However, we could try their service for 14 days and only get charged a dollar, which is pretty close to free.
+However, you could try their services for 14 days and only get charged a dollar, which is pretty close to free.
 Just make sure you cancel within that time period to avoid getting charged for the whole month!

 FYI: If you sign up for PrivacyGuard and cancel within 14 days, you’ll only be charged a dollar, making it a virtually risk-free transaction.

 There are a few different ways to cancel PrivacyGuard.
 The most straightforward option by far is logging into your PrivacyGuard account and clicking cancel like we did.
 Other options involve contacting PrivacyGuard and asking them to cancel your subscription.
 You can reach PrivacyGuard via one of these methods.